I Have a Dream (song): Westlife version

 Irish boy band Westlife released a cover of "I Have a Dream" in December 1999, 20 years after ABBA's original release.
 The song became the group's fourth UK number-one single.
 The release was a double A-side with "Seasons in the Sun" in the UK and Ireland and "Flying Without Wings" in the Netherlands, and a triple A-side in Australia with both "Seasons in the Sun" and "Flying Without Wings" included.
 The release became the UK's Christmas number-one single of 1999, beating Cliff Richard's charity single "The Millennium Prayer" into the No. 2 spot.
 Westlife's remix version of "I Have a Dream" was later included on their second studio album Coast to Coast in 2000.
 It then extended its peak into January 2000, spending a total of 17 weeks on the UK chart.
 The song was the 26th best-selling single of 1999 in the UK and it was also the final number one single of the 1990s.

 In 2001, as part of a UNICEF fund-raising campaign, the song was re-recorded with additional vocals by Indonesian child singer, Sinna Sherina Munaf.
 The song has received a platinum sales certification in the UK for over 707,000 copies (as of 30 November 2021) sold across physical, digital, and streaming equivalent sales.
 It is the band's second-best-selling single for both paid-for and combined sales.

+As of 9 December 2021, Music Week updated the single's UK total sales to 706,792 for I Have a Dream alone with its physical sales before and digital releases recently, higher than the 500,000 total UK sales of the original ABBA release.
+"Seasons in the Sun" have 100,273 sales from streaming as a standalone track.